 What Is It?

 Participants are encouraged to practice the Tai Chi program at home for half an hour daily, at least four days per week.
-Naturally, practice longer within the participant’s comfort zone is even better.
+Naturally, practicing Tai Chi longer within the participant’s comfort zone will improve the positive outcomes.

 Who should attend a Tai Chi for Arthritis & Fall Prevention program?